iann0036/tf-cfn-provider/docs/providers/packet/Device.md

 `OperatingSystem` - (Required) The operating system slug.
 To find the slug, or visit [Operating Systems API docs](https://www.packet.net/developers/api/#operatingsystems), set your API auth token in the top of the page and see JSON from the API response.

-`Facility` - (Required) The facility in which to create the device.
+`Facility` - (Deprecated) The facility in which to create the device.

+`Facilities` - List of facility codes with deployment preferences.
+Packet API will go through the list and will deploy your device to first facility with free capacity.
+List items must be facility codes or `any` (a wildcard).
 To find the facility code, visit [Facilities API docs](https://www.packet.net/developers/api/#facilities), set your API auth token in the top of the page and see JSON from the API response.

 `Plan` - (Required) The device plan slug.
 To find the plan slug, visit [Device plans API docs](https://www.packet.net/developers/api/#plans), set your auth token in the top of the page and see JSON from the API response.